12 min read

 Shaker ($75/month billed annually, $89/month billed monthly): Everything in Mover plus affiliate marketing, community features, third-party code, and more customization.
 This is where most serious creators land.

-Hosting a WordPress site costs anywhere from $10/month (shared hosting like SiteGround or Hostinger) to $30–$50/month for managed WordPress hosting on platforms like Kinsta or WP Engine.
-For a creator running courses and digital products, a mid-tier managed host around $20–$30/month is the sweet spot.
+Hosting a WordPress site costs anywhere from $10/month on shared hosting to $30 - $50/month for managed WordPress hosting on platforms like Kinsta or WP Engine.
+For a creator running courses and digital products, a mid-tier managed host around $20 - $30/month is the right range.

 Adding courses: LearnDash or Tutor LMS

-WooCommerce handles the store, but for structured course delivery (modules, lessons, quizzes, completion tracking, certificates) you need an LMS plugin.
-Two solid options:
+WooCommerce handles the store, but for structured course delivery you need an LMS plugin.
+Two solid options that complement WooCommerce well:

 - LearnDash ($199/year): The gold standard for WordPress LMS.
-Supports drip content, prerequisites, group management, and integrates cleanly with WooCommerce.
+Supports drip content, prerequisites, group management, and integrates cleanly with WooCommerce for gated course access.

-- Tutor LMS (free tier available, Pro at $149/year): Slightly simpler setup, better visual course builder, strong video hosting integration.
+- Tutor LMS (free tier available, Pro at $149/year): Slightly simpler setup, a strong visual course builder, and good video hosting integration for creators who want everything in one screen.

 This is where the WordPress stack genuinely pulls ahead of most SaaS alternatives.
-BuddyPress is a free WordPress plugin that transforms your site into a social network with member profiles, activity feeds, private messaging, friend connections, and groups.
+BuddyPress is a free WordPress plugin that turns your site into a social network with member profiles, activity feeds, private messaging, and groups.
+BuddyNext powers the modern social layer on top of it: a faster, cleaner member experience that rivals what Circle or Mighty Networks charge monthly for, without the per-seat cost.

-On its own, BuddyPress is solid.
-With the right add-ons, it becomes a full community platform.
-Wbcom Designs builds plugins specifically for extending BuddyPress into real community experiences: member directories, forum integrations, social groups, event management, and more.
-If you’re building a paid community alongside your course business, this combination gives you tools that rival Circle.so or Mighty Networks, without the monthly SaaS fees.
-Learn how to set up a BuddyPress community from scratch with Wbcom Plugins to see exactly how it comes together.
+With the right add-ons from Wbcom Designs, BuddyPress becomes a full community platform: member directories, forum integrations, social groups, and event management.
+If you’re building a paid community alongside your course business, this combination gives you tools that rival Circle and Mighty Networks without the monthly SaaS fees.
+Learn how to set up a BuddyPress community from scratch with Wbcom plugins to see exactly how it comes together.

 The actual cost breakdown